Our Camas 2045

 Welcome to Community Summit #3!

-This summit is designed as a series of focused conversations on each element (or chapter) of the draft comprehensive plan.
-Every two weeks we’ll highlight a new plan element on this page with background information and a short survey.
-This is your chance to review the draft plan, get more information, share feedback, and help shape the next draft of the Our Camas 2045 Comprehensive Plan.
+This summit is designed as a series of focused conversations on the draft comprehensive plan and concludes with the draft Downtown Subarea Plan.
+Over the last 12 weeks, we highlighted different comprehensive plan elements with background information and a short survey.
+This is your chance to review the draft Downtown Subarea Plan, get more information, share feedback, and help shape the next draft of the Our Downtown Camas 2045 Subarea Plan and the Our Camas 2045 Comprehensive Plan .

 Engagement Schedule